-The Geochemistry Division of the American Chemical Society is pleased to announce that the eighth Geochemistry Division Medal will be awarded to Dr. Donald L. Sparks for his far-reaching contributions to understanding aqueous and solid-phase speciation of metals and metalloids in the poorly ordered, dynamic materials that comprise the critical zone.
-Join us March 2015 at the 249th National Meeting of the American Chemical Society in Denver, Colorado to celebrate his accomplishments with a special symposium in his honor.
+The Geochemistry Division of the American Chemical Society is pleased to announce that the eighth Geochemistry Division Medal was awarded to Dr. Donald L. Sparks at the 249th ACS National Meeting for his far-reaching contributions to understanding aqueous and solid-phase speciation of metals and metalloids in the poorly ordered, dynamic materials that comprise the critical zone.
 Congratulations Dr. Sparks!
+A write-up of the symposium and awarding of the medal can be found here.

 Abstracts for Pacifichem2015 are due April 3rd!
 To submit an abstract go to: http://www.pacifichem.org/technical-program/abstracts/